DrGBL/WES.WGS/README.md

 `07.finalAnnot.sh`: uses VEP to annotate variants.
 This requires the dbNSFP plugins.

+`08.WGS.vcf.to.plink.sh`: this transforms the full VCF file in plink format, and removes the rare variants.
+This will be used for step 1 of regenie (which does not use Firth regression)

 ***Functions below are in process of active update (Jan 31, 2020)***

-`10.WGS.vcf.to.plink.sh`: this transforms the full VCF file in plink format, and removes the rare variants.
-This will be used for step 1 of regenie (which does not use Firth regression)

 `11.makeRegenieVCF.sh`: this is where we build the different masks, and code genes as though they were SNPs, to be used in step 2 of regenie.
 This function depends on 4 R files: `M1.GT.R`, `M2.GT.R`, `M3.GT.R`, and `M4.GT.R`.